Master of Arts in Liberal Studies

 The new M.A. in Liberal Studies Program is an interdisciplinary 36-credit degree program that allows students to design and pursue an individualized course of study among several different departments at Lehman College.

 Students take a 12-credit core of Liberal Studies courses and 18 credits of graduate electives from various departments.
-The final requirement is to write a Master's thesis under the supervision of a faculty adviser.
+The final requirement is to write a Master's thesis or capstone project under the supervision of a faculty adviser (students who choose the second option must take an additional three credit elective).

 - MLS 701 Introduction to Liberal Studies